Mark Swilling

 Mark Swilling, Distinguished Professor of Sustainable Development at the School of Public Leadership of Stellenbosch University, South Africa.

-Mark Swilling is Distinguished Professor of Sustainable Development at the School of Public Leadership of Stellenbosch University, South Africa.
+Mark Swilling is Distinguished Professor of Sustainable Development and Co-Director of the Centre for Sustainability Transitions (CST), at the School of Public Leadership of Stellenbosch University, South Africa.
+He was a workshop presenter at the 6th Holcim Forum 2019 “Re-materializing Construction” held in Cairo.

 His research is involved in sustainable urban planning, including large-scale community-based housing projects, policy analysis and trans-disciplinary research in South Africa.